waggle-sensor/wildnode-image/README.md

 Here you can find instructions on how to create the the complete rootfs from the NVidia L4T and NVidia sample rootfs in the "Setting Up Your File System" section.

+## Surya Factory Flashing Tools

+The images produced by this repo and downstream [customized repos](https://github.com/waggle-sensor/wildnode-customize-example) can be flashed and provisioned using the factory tools found at [surya-tools](https://github.com/waggle-sensor/surya-tools).